Twice a year I write about time change. (Read last year’s Spring Forward post here.)

 - Maybe try a cup of warm tea, cider or even hot cocoa to get you warm and cozy before bed.

 - Perhaps take Melatonin (a natural supplement).
 I wouldn’t take this for the first time Sunday night.
 And you should discuss this with your doctor first.
 You want to make sure it doesn’t make you groggy the next morning.
-So maybe try it tonight or tomorrow night if this will be a first time for you.
+So maybe try it a night or two before the time change if this will be a first time for you.

 - Do a gentle yoga practice.
 Anytime is nice.
 But later in the afternoon or soon before bed can help with your sleep.
-This week I am teaching a sequence for insomnia, stress, anxiety and even sadness.
-Try a couple of simple poses: Lie on your back and hug your knees to your chest; Adho Mukha Svanasana (Downward Facing Dog); Uttanasana (Standing Forward Fold); Viparita Karani (Legs Up the Wall).
-(I wrote a post sharing a yoga sequence for sadness, which I think benefits many things, including calming the body for rest.
+This week I am teaching a sequence for time change, transition, insomnia, stress, anxiety and even sadness.
+Try a couple of simple poses: Lie on your back and hug your knees to your chest; Jathara Parivartanasana (Reclined Twist); Uttanasana (Standing Forward Fold); Adho Mukha Svanasana (Downward Facing Dog); Supported Setu Bandha (Supported Bridge Pose); Viparita Karani (Legs Up the Wall).
+(I wrote a post sharing a yoga sequence for sadness, which I think benefits many things, including calming the body and mind for rest.
 Feel free to try it out.)

 Any of my readers have any other suggestions or things they do?